the Spina Bifida Resource Network

 Who We Are

 Spina Bifida Programs & Services

 Living with Spina Bifida

-is different for every person.
-People with spina bifida often need many surgeries and may experience paralysis, mobility challenges, and loss of bladder and bowel control.
+Living with Spina Bifida is different for every person.
+The spectrum of disability ranges from mild to severe.
+People with spina bifida often need many surgeries over their lifetime and have lifelong disabilities, including paralysis in the lower parts of the body, mobility challenges, and loss of bladder and bowel control.

-Most people with spina bifida do live long productive lives, thanks to advanced medical techniques and support systems.
+Most children with spina bifida can and do live long productive lives, thanks to advanced medical techniques and support systems.

 SBRN has resources on numerous topics related to Spina Bifida and living with disabilities.

 SBRN’s DERA Fund helps people with emergent needs

 Join SBRN today